wangyimosquito/SFU-cmpt733-Programming-For-Big-Data/README.md

 # Programming-For-Big-Data
-This is a repo for course Programming For Big Data course at Simon Fraser University(2023)
+This is a repo for course Programming For Big Data course at Simon Fraser University(2023).
+This repository is only for personal project archive and further referrence.

 ## Assignment1
 + Used BeautifulSoup and Pandas to perform web crawling.